8ude/UG213_MusicAndGameplay_Spring2021/README.md

 Designing/coding rhythm games can a bit trickier than sound toys - we need to deal with a fixed timeline and more precise gameplay.
 For that reason, I'm not expecting much more than new music and a new beatmap for this first week, but be asking yourself: what would your ideal version of this game look, feel, and control like?

 At the minimum, draft a new audio track and create a beatmap.
-I will post a video shortly on how to do this in Wwise.
+[Here's a video on how to do this in Wwise.](https://drive.google.com/file/d/1SHUSfQ_lohI43cNPexuNy0EMBf6Jhr6u/view?usp=sharing)

 Feel free to dig more into the code, make more drastic revisions, and change the visuals, to the extent that you have time this week.